BrianLusina/jtscripts/jssnips/Objects/AddressBook/README.md

-simple address book used for testing.
+# AddressBook

+This implementation is simple and shows adding objects to an array.
+The objects are contacts.

+This has been simply used for demonstration purposes to learn about testing with Jasmine.